Article Table Of Contents

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Land Of Enchantment that have people climbing over each other to get in.

-If you happen to be a resident of Santa Fe, you’re probably not too surprised to find it on our list.
+What's the fastest growing city in New Mexico for 2020?
+Based on the most recent ACS data, Edgewood ranks as the fastest growing city in New Mexico.
+If you happen to be a resident of Edgewood, you're probably not too surprised to find it on our list.

-If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
-We’ll tell you what makes each of these 10 places in New Mexico are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in New Mexico are growing like weeds.

 For more New Mexico state reading: